j-euler/adaq-doc/docs/source/tutorial.rst

    $ adaq-workflow-screen-defects run ht_tetralith
    $ adaq-workflow-screen-defects receive ht_tetralith

-After everything has finished, run the following command to rename all defects to their orignal id:
+After everything has finished, run the following command to rename all defects to their original id:

 .. code-block:: console

-   $ adaq-lookup screen renamne
+   $ adaq-lookup screen rename

-Now you have screen the single defects in 4H-SiC.
+Now you have screened the single defects in 4H-SiC.
-In order to view the results, we shall now make a database.
+To view the results, we shall now make a database.

 .. _database: